suronjit797/sapphire-server/README.md

-# An inventory website named '' Backend
+# An  website named '' Backend

 ## About this project

-This project make for manage Inventory website's 'named HIBISCUS' backend and make for an Assignment.
-I try to make this site simple use node, express, mongodb, cors, express-fileupload, jsonwebtoken.

 ## Features